avanzosc/project-addons/project_vehicle/README.rst

     :alt: License: AGPL-3

 ===============
-Project vehicle
+Project Vehicle
 ===============

-* Vehicle field in project, task and account analytic line.
+Add link to vehicle in analytic account and project in order to link timesheets to it.

 Bug Tracker
 ===========